wlzhao22/tsdg/README.md

     ./data/sift1m/index/sift1m_scg.ivecs
 ```

-The following are the parameters used for building the augmented *k*-NN graphs on the CPU in our paper.
+The following are the parameters used for building the SC-graphs on the CPU in our paper.

 | Dataset | *`K`* | `SAMPLE_NUM` | `ITERATION_NUM` |
 | :----  | :----: | :----: | :----: |